School of Education and Sociology

 Moments of stability over time helped support children’s transitions, e.g. building the same den in the old and new houses.

-Further case studies will be carried out to look in more detail at the similarities and differences between planned and unplanned house moves and how young children experience them.
+It would be interesting to look in more detail at the similarities and differences between planned and unplanned house moves on a local level and how young children experience support.
 This includes children moving into temporary accommodation such as council provided houses of multiple occupation and charity provided women's refuges.
-If you and your child or any family you know of are interested in taking part in this study, please see the tab above regarding 'information for participants' which gives further details.
+While there are existing studies looking at global migration and refugees, this study focuses on local moves within the context of one of the top ten most expensive places to live in the UK.